cullback/qposit/README.md

 - Axum for web server
 - sqlx for database access
 - askama for templating
+- htmx for reactivity
 - picocss for styling
 - docker for deployment
+- justfile for development recipes

 ## Features